galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 # Acknowledgements.

 This tutorial exists because so many people have contributed to the Galaxy project over the last 15 years.
 Specific thanks are owed to:

 - Marius van den Beek for thoughtful comments on the role of the ToolFactory that helped motivate the tutorial.
-- Helena Rasch for review and revisions to the tutorial and associated code.
+- Helena Rasch for
+    - review and revisions to the tutorial and associated code.
+    - elegantly generated lint-free XML provided by [galaxyml code](https://github.com/hexylena/galaxyxml)

 ---